Kobalitoo/sycmd/README.md

-sycmd - Command System for SA:MP
+# sycmd - Command System for SA:MP
 sycmd is a lightweight and powerful command library for SA:MP (San Andreas Multiplayer).
-It allows you to create, manage, and customize server commands efficiently, while also offering advanced features like permission handling and seamless integration with your gamemode.
+It allows you to create, manage, and customize server commands efficiently, offering advanced features like permission handling and seamless integration with your gamemode.

-This repository is an easy-to-use solution for managing SA:MP commands, including support for multiple arguments, admin permissions, and simple command structures.
+This repository is an easy-to-use solution for managing SA:MP commands, with support for multiple arguments, admin permissions, and simple command structures.

 🚀 Features
+Simple and Fast Command Creation
-Simple and fast command creation: Add commands to your server using a straightforward macro.
+Add commands to your server using a straightforward macro.

+Multiple Arguments Support
-Supports multiple arguments: Define commands with multiple parameters and handle them flexibly.
+Define commands with multiple parameters and handle them flexibly.

+Permission System
-Permission system: Easily manage who can execute certain commands with admin-level checks.
+Easily manage who can execute certain commands with admin-level checks.

+Lightweight & Optimized
-Lightweight and optimized: Minimal impact on server performance.
+Minimal impact on server performance.

+Seamless Integration
-Seamless integration: Works with any SA:MP gamemode or extension.
+Works with any SA:MP gamemode or extension.

 🔧 Installation
 To get started with sycmd, follow the steps below: